 What was wrong with Payload?

 Nothing, really.
 Payload is an excellent CMS.
 It gives you a full admin panel, flexible content models, and everything lives in code.
+For years I’ve been fascinated by CMS systems, and in the pre-AI era it felt natural to explore something popular, open-source, and technically interesting: Payload checked all those boxes.
 But for a personal blog, it was overkill:

 - Deployment overhead: a Node server, a database, environment variables to manage.
-Every time I wanted to tweak something, I had to spin up the full stack.
+Honestly, Vercel handles most of this brilliantly, so this wasn’t really the issue.

-- Context switching: writing a post meant opening a browser, navigating to the admin panel, and using a rich-text editor that — while decent — was never my editor.
+- Context switching: writing a post meant opening a browser, navigating to the admin panel, and using a rich-text editor.
+And actually, this was a feature: I could write from any device, without needing my computer.
+Not a complaint.

 Why Hugo?

-Hugo is the opposite end of the spectrum: no database, no server, no admin panel.
-Your content is Markdown files.
-Your configuration is a single TOML file.
-You run one command and get a static site.
+I won’t spend much time on the generic part.
+Hugo has no database, no server, no admin panel: your content is Markdown files, your config is a TOML file, you run one command and get a static site.
+This is well documented and endlessly evangelized elsewhere.

 The workflow now